Research and Scholarship Events

 General

 - I am a current UIC SPH student conducting research at a different institution.
 Is Research and Scholarship Week only for research completed at UIC SPH?
-No, current SPH students may present research projects completed at different institutions for the Poster Competition or the Lightning Talks.
+No, current SPH students may present research projects completed at different institutions.

 - Will there be a virtual event presenting awards to students?
 ORS will announce winners via email and the Research and Scholarship Week website.
-We do not plan to host a virtual ceremony for awards, however, special competitions are welcome to host their own event once we’ve provided the results.
+We do not plan to host a virtual ceremony for awards.

 - Are research projects carried out as part of a single course requirement (rather than something like faculty research or a thesis) eligible for Research and Scholarship Week?
-Yes, research projects from courses are eligible for both the Poster Competition and Lightning Talks.
+Yes, research projects from courses are eligible for entry.

 - Are research or scholarly program ideas/proposals eligible for any of the Research and Scholarship Week competitions?
-Program ideas and proposals are NOT eligible for the Poster Competition as they will not satisfy the Results and Conclusions elements of the Core Evaluation Criteria.
-However, it should be eligible for the Lightning Talks.
+Program ideas and proposals are NOT eligible for the Poster Competition as they will not satisfy the Results and Conclusions requirements.

 Poster Competition

-- What are the eligibility requirements for participating in the SPH Poster Competition?
-Students are eligible to compete in the Master’s and Doctoral competitions if they meet either of the following requirements:
+- What are the eligibility requirements for participating in the Student Research Symposium?
+Students are eligible to compete if they meet either of the following requirements:

 - Currently enrolled in an undergraduate degree program or minor within the School of Public Health; OR